Food Ingredient Reference Standards

 - Protection of the identity of food ingredients: Food-ingredient producers that sponsor the development of a monograph and reference materials will enjoy additional protection of the authenticity of their product by always having an authentic sample publicly available.
 This authentic sample will allow any prospective or current customer to evaluate any other material for purity and authenticity, and thus increase the trust and safety in a food ingredient that is supported in such a transparent way.

 - Enhanced reliability of analytical test results: Reference standards are frequently used by test laboratories to calibrate analytical methods or as quality control samples.
 Both uses will increase the reliability of analytical test procedures, aid in quality audits, and generally enhance the level of confidence in the test results.

-USP currently offers more than 3,100 USP Reference Standards, including a wide variety of food ingredients (e.g., flavorings, preservatives, nutrients, and melting point standards).
-View a list of food-specific Reference Standards.
+USP currently offers more than 3,300 USP Reference Standards, including a wide variety of food ingredients (e.g., flavorings, preservatives, nutrients, and melting point standards).
+View a list of available food-specific Reference Standards.

 USP is interested in your ideas for new Reference Standards.
 To submit an idea, click here.
 You also can learn when never-before-released USP Reference Standards become available through the USP Reference Standards Notification Program.